projectcontour/contour/changelogs/unreleased/small-sample.md

 Small changes will be included in a bulleted list in the changelog.
-They should fit on one line.
+They should be a single line.